Voxelum/x-minecraft-launcher/CONTRIBUTING.md

 ##### For Browser process

-The vite provide hot reload, it should update automatically.
-If something went wrong, you can refresh the browser by ctrl+r.
+The Vite provide hot reload, it should update automatically.
+If something went wrong, you can refresh the browser by `Ctrl+R`.

 ##### For Main process

-If you use VSCode to launch the launcher, after you changed the code, you can press the reload button on vscode debugger.
+If you use VSCode to launch the launcher, after you changed the code, you can press the reload button on VSCode debugger.

-If you don't use VSCode to launch, it should close electron and reload automatically.
+If you don't use VSCode to launch, it should close Electron and reload automatically.

 ### Found something wrong in launcher core

-The launcher core is in [separated project](https://github.com/voxelum/minecraft-launcher-core-node) written in typescript.
+The launcher core is in [separated project](https://github.com/voxelum/minecraft-launcher-core-node) written in TypeScript.

 Please open issue there if you identify any issue related to it.

 #### Recommended way to interact with Vuex

 - Create a new file for hook in `src/renderer/composables` folder, and export the hook throw `src/renderer/composables/index.ts`
-  - Wrap vuex operation in your hook
+  - Wrap Vuex operation in your hook
-- Import your hook by `import { yourHook } from '/@/composables'` in your vue file
+- Import your hook by `import { yourHook } from '/@/composables'` in your Vue file
-- Use hook in vue file without directly access of vuex
+- Use hook in Vue file without directly access of Vuex

 ### VSCode debugger

-The project includes vscode debugger configs.
+The project includes VSCode debugger configs.
 You can add breakpoint on line and debug.
 Currently, VSCode debugger method only supports debug on main process.

-(You can use chrome devtool for renderer process anyway)
+(You can use Chrome Devtools for renderer process anyway)

 We have two options now: